Ship Car to Manila, Philippines with Secure Transport

 What documents are required to ship a car to Manila, Philippines?

-Are there restrictions on the type or age of vehicles I can import into the Philippines?
+Are there restrictions on importing cars into the Philippines?